 PROJECT (40 %): Astronomical instruments were an essential part of astronomy even before the invention of the telescope.
 Students in this class will work in the construction of an ancient astronomical instrument.
 The instrument needs to be functional and will be used to collect data.
-Students can choose to work in groups of two or individually.
-The instructor must approve all projects and collaborations.
-All students will present their instrument and data to the class at the end of the semester.
-You will also evaluate all peer presentations.
-More information on this project will be presented in class.
+The instructor must approve all projects.
+All students will create a video to present their instrument and data to the class at the end of the semester.
+Your final presentations will be evaluated by your peers and instructor.
+More information on this project can be found in the class website.

-EXAMS (50 %): There are three one-hour exams in the course, scheduled in the regular classroom at the normal class period on the dates listed in the class.
-If it's necessary to reschedule an in-class exam, I'll post an announcement in the class website and send an e-mail to the class.
-The in-class tests in this course will consist of approximately 40 multiple-choice questions.
+EXAMS (40 %): There are three one-hour exams in the course, scheduled during class time on the dates listed in the class website.
+The in-class exams in this course will consist of approximately 40 multiple-choice questions.
 The exams will be formally non-cumulative; however, since this is a science course there will inevitably be references to things we've covered before on the second and third tests.
 I will post topics to study in the class website before each exam.
+All exams will be proctored using Honorlock.
+The exams are closed notes, closed book and no help is allowed during the exams.
+Browsing or talking during an exam will raise red flags and exams can be invalidated and submitted to the Dean of Students Student Conduct and Conflict Resolution according to UF policies.